-- In the pituitary, Somatostatin binds to distinct receptors, SSTR2 and SSTR5, which suppress GH and thyroid-stimulating hormone release. - Somatostatin not only inhibits the release of GH but, also, that of insulin, glucagon, and gastrin. - Octreotide and lanreotide are synthetic analog of somatostatin with half-life that is longer than that of the natural compound, and depot forms are also available.
+- In the pituitary, Somatostatin binds to receptors that suppress GH and thyroid-stimulating hormone release (TSH). - Somatostatin not only inhibits the release of GH but, also, that of insulin, glucagon, and gastrin. - Octreotide and lanreotide are synthetic analog of somatostatin with half-life that is longer than that of the natural compound, and depot forms are also available, allowing for administration once every 4 weeks.

-Therapeutic uses:
+• Therapeutic uses:

 - 1. Acromegaly. - 2.
-In diarrhea and flushing associated with carcinoid tumors.
+In diarrhea and flushing associated with carcinoid tumors. - 3.
+Acromegaly that is refractory to other modes of therapy may be treated with pegvisomant, a GH receptor antagonist.

-D. Gonadotropin-releasing hormone/luteinizing hormone-releasing hormone
+D. Gonadotropin-releasing hormone

-- Gonadotropin-releasing hormone (GnRH), also called gonadorelin, is obtained from the hypothalamus. - Pulsatile secretion of GnRH is essential for the release of follicle-stimulating hormone (FSH) and luteinizing hormone (LH) from the pituitary (Both called gonadotropins) - GnRH is employed to stimulate gonadal hormone production in hypogonadism, while continuous administration inhibits gonadotropin release. - A number of synthetic analogs, such as leuprolide, goserelin, nafarelin, and histrelin, are effective in suppressing the production of gonadotropins. - These agents are effective in the treatment of prostatic cancer, endometriosis, and precocious puberty.
+- Gonadotropin-releasing hormone (GnRH), also called gonadorelin, is obtained from the hypothalamus. - Pulsatile secretion of GnRH is essential for the release of folliclestimulating hormone (FSH) and luteinizing hormone (LH) from the pituitary (Both called gonadotropins) - GnRH is employed to stimulate gonadal hormone production in hypogonadism, while continuous administration inhibits gonadotropin release. - A number of synthetic analogs, such as leuprolide, goserelin, nafarelin, and histrelin, are effective in suppressing the production of gonadotropins. - These agents are effective in the treatment of prostatic cancer, endometriosis, and precocious puberty.